rothos/protocol_1/index.md

 And this “going into,” or “allowing,” or “surfacing,” is for the purposes of sort of self-liberating that remaining forcing or dissolving it or undoing it or undoing its leading edge.

 So this is nuancing on top of the general but not universal principle of avoiding forciness or forcing.
 (And this “redo-to-undo” principle/heuristic also more generally applies.
 See p2 for more pith pointers to this.)

+Note on needle-threading or threading the needle: One can use needle-threading as sort of a neutral term, and there can be good versions and bad versions.
+Neutrally, the term is intended to invoke a sense of “‘correctly’ navigating a narrow path forward.”
+Good versions might be careful, gentle, precise that lead to ultimately stably expanded optionality.
+Bad versions are sort of “carefully, precisely making a globally-net-negative tradeoff, making seeming local progress but also ultimately making more work than if had done something different.”
+This latter version might sometimes feel like “doing something that’s alongside or causing joint-grinding muscle tension, somewhere.”
+Use of the meta protocol can help to determine whether a good version or bad version is happening or if it might be better to be doing something else entirely.
+[The opposite of needle-threading might be “breadth-first-ing” [cf. depth-first-ing, too].
+Both/all can be good, for various reasons, at different times.]

 ### Meditating by coincidence